thenvmi/mylittleblockchain/README.md

 # mylittleblockchain

-simple blockchain in javascript and angular
+The NVMI intern's simple blockchain in Javascript with proof of  work.